dc0d/dc0d.github.io/content/posts/2020/dialogue-ii.md

 Edmond :: Depends on what?

-Niklas :: On the context that we are having a conversation inside it.
+Niklas :: On the context that we are having a conversation inside.

 Edmond :: How do you describe that context for the concept _Customer_?